-The road into the Lhoist (formerly Chemstar) plant is active and used by trucks entering and exiting the plant, and excavation in the road will limit use of the road by Lhoist.
+The road into the Lhoist (formerly Chemstar) plant is active and used by trucks entering and exiting the plant, and excavation cannot be performed in the road will limit use of the road by Lhoist.
 Lhoist hauls 24 hours a day, five days a week.
-Excavation polygon RZ-C-27 extends underneath the road that leads into the Lhoist plant.
-Tronox intends to work with Lhoist to reduce impacts to Lhoist operations during the excavation activities.
-This may include excavating in strips and moving the traffic to alternative locations during excavation and backfilling.
-I/E 6 also includes the utility lines north of the Lhoist road.
+Excavation polygons RZ C 26 and polygon RZ-C-27 extends underneath the road that leads into the Chemstar Lhoist plant.
+Because this road is part of ongoing Tronox intends to work with Lhoist to reduce impacts to Lhoist operations at the Chemster plant, it is not possible to excavate in during the area of the road, and the southern limit of this excavation must be moved to the north side of the pavement, activities.
+This area is designated asmay include excavating in strips and moving the traffic to alternative locations during excavation and backfilling.
+I/E 09, as shown on Figure 13.6 also includes the utility lines north of the Lhoist road.
 These utilities include an active water line and gas line.
-Other outof-service utilities are also present in this utility corridor.
+Other out-of-service utilities are also present in this utility corridor.
 The water line is extremely fragile with a high potential to break due to construction activities.
 The gas line is at a depth of 4 feet and is relatively close to the water line.
 Since the presence of these utilities precludes excavation to a depth of 10 feet in this area, some supporting soil will remain below these lines.
-For this reason I/E 6 continues to be an I/E area.
-I/E 6 is located in APNs 17813501001 and 17812801001, and the extent of I/E 6 is shown on Figure 10.
+For this reason I/E 96 continues to be an I/E area.
+I/E 6 is located in APNs 17813501001 and 17812801001, and the extent of I/E 96 is shown on Figure 1310.
 Table 1 includes a summary of the excavation polygons that will be impacted by ICs/ECs in this area, the depth of excavation for each polygon and estimated volume of contaminated soil that will remain in place in each excavation polygon.
-Tronox estimates that the volume of impacted soil that will remain in place in this area is 482 cubic yards.
+We currently estimate Tronox estimates that the volume of impacted soil that will remain in place in this area is 332482 cubic yards.

-The road is paved with asphaltic concrete, and this road will function as an engineered control, capping the soil and preventing or greatly limiting the potential for contact with contaminated soil.
+The road is paved with asphaltic concrete, and this road functions as an engineered control, capping the soil and preventing or greatly limiting the potential for contact with contaminated soil.
 The current Tronox Site property owner will be responsible for maintenance of the engineering control measures.
 In these areas, the impacted soil will be covered with demarcation boundary fencing and a minimum of 4 feet of clean fill will be placed above the demarcation fencing.
 No unintentional exposure should occur, therefore, no additional engineering control measure is recommended.

-2.2.7 I/E 7: Steam Plant and Associated Features
+2.2.102.2.7 I/E 107: Steam Plant and Associated Features